 In the meantime though, Draghi was in full proud papa mode on the euro zone’s financial markets, saying that it has “weathered the spike in volatility with encouraging resilience.”

 He also pointed out that no disruptions were seen in the banking sector or elsewhere, thanks to the ECB’s efforts to ensure that liquidity was available.
 Talk about a pat on the back!

 3. Mixed growth and inflation forecasts

-The ECB was a little more upbeat about inflation forecasts, saying that the EU referendum barely made a dent on it.
-He cited a survey of forecasters showing inflation rate will likely hit 0.3% this year, 1.2% uptick in 2017, 1.5% in 2018, and 1.8% in the medium-to-long-term trends.
+The ECB was a little more upbeat about inflation forecasts, saying that the EU referendum barely made a dent in it.
+He cited a survey of forecasters showing inflation rate will likely hit 0.3% this year, a 1.2% uptick in 2017, 1.5% in 2018, and 1.8% in the medium-to-long-term trends.